Córdoba Argentina Temple: History

 The temple was announced by church president Thomas S. Monson on October 4, 2008 during general conference.
 The site for the temple was selected adjacent to a church meetinghouse in Villa Belgrano, in the northwestern quarter of Córdoba, on a 5.18-acre property that was previously a sports complex, includes the Argentina Córdoba Mission home.

 A groundbreaking ceremony took place on October 30, 2010, presided over by Neil L. Andersen of the Quorum of the Twelve Apostles, who was accompanied by general authorities Walter F. Gonzalez, Mervyn B. Arnold, and Marcos A. Aidukaitis.
 The ceremony was attended by local church leaders and members, along with government officials.
 A gold-leafed statue of the angel Moroni was installed on the spire on August 13, 2014.
 After construction was completed, a public open house was held from April 17 to May 2, 2015, excluding Sundays, and which was attended by more than 49,000 people.

 The Córdoba Argentina Temple was dedicated on May 17, 2015, in three dedicatory sessions by Dieter F. Uchtdorf, second counselor in the First Presidency.
 D. Todd Christofferson, of the Quorum of the Twelve Apostles, who had previously served as a missionary in Argentina near the temple site, also participated.
-The dedication took place on Ascension Day, a Christian holiday commemorating Jesus Christ’s ascension into heaven.
+The dedication took place on Ascension Day, a Christian holiday commemorating Jesus Christ's ascension into heaven.

-In 2020, like all the church's others, the Córdoba Argentina Temple was closed for a time in response to the COVID-19 pandemic.

-The temple serves church members in the northwest half of Argentina, who previously to the Buenos Aires Argentina Temple.
+The temple serves church members in the northwest half of Argentina, who previously traveled to the Buenos Aires Argentina Temple.
 Argentina has about 475,000 church members and 725 congregations.

 Design and architecture

 The Córdoba Argentina Temple is 34,369 square feet (3,193 square meters) and is on a 5.18-acre (2.1-hectare) site.
-The temple’s exterior is finished with light grey granite quarried in Córdoba and milled in Buenos Aires.
+The temple's exterior is finished with light grey granite quarried in Córdoba and milled in Buenos Aires.
 It has a single central spire with a gold-leafed angel Moroni statue on its top.

 The interior includes wood paneling, inlaid wood details, and marble flooring with floral accents.
 The color scheme has natural hues and detailed painting and gold stenciling.
 Red marble counters and accent stone from Spain (Rojo Alicante) are used in the building.
 The rooms have Swarovski crystal chandeliers manufactured by Schonbek Worldwide of New York.
-Hand-sculpted carpets feature designs mirroring the decorative painting, including custom-made carpets for the bride’s room and the entryway.
+Hand-sculpted carpets feature designs mirroring the decorative painting, including custom-made carpets for the bride's room and the entryway.

 The temple has two instruction rooms, two sealing rooms, and a baptistry.